christianh814/ansible/README.md

 1. Clone the repo on a system where you have installed ansible and have ssh access to the target servers.
 2. All configurations are done under the `ansible/ose/group_vars/all` file.
+3. Host definitions are done under the `ansible/ose/hosts` file.
-  * The configuration file is well comented and should give you everything you need
+  * The two configuration files are well comented and should give you everything you need
 3. Run the `ansible-playbook` command within the `ansible/ose` directory.
   * After a basic configuration; the command can be as simple as:
   ```
   ansible-playbook ose.yml -i hosts -e "uservar=ec2-user" --sudo
   ```
   * Quick note about the `uservar` variable.
-This is the remote user to run the commands as.
+This is the remote user that will run all the commands.
+This user needs to have sudo access.
 If you're using root you can omit the `--sudo` option and set `uservar=root`
 4. Profit!

 Note:

-* If you're using OS1; you probably want to put the servernames in your `/etc/hosts` file (unless you put IP addresses in the `ansible/ose/hosts` file)
+* If you're using OS1 (you know who you are); you probably want to put the servernames in your `/etc/hosts` file (unless you put IP addresses in the `ansible/ose/hosts` file)
 * EC2 users can pass the `--private-key` option to the playbook command to specify the key

 ## Lamp